sukanya-pai/rock-paper-scissors/readME.md

 The database schema for the application is shown below:
 ![](./rps_schema.png)

-Here, I have used 3 tables -
+Here, 3 tables have been used -
 - Player: to store player information
 - Game : to store the game details - player and score
 - GameMove: takes game id and player as foreign key and store the player moves during the game.